CCSU-CS417F17/CS417F17CourseInfo/Syllabus.md

 -   **Keep all returned work to help you to study for the exams**

-###Tentative class outline and assignments
+### Tentative class outline and assignments

-***Please note assignment dates are only to give you an idea of what assignments will cover and approximate timeframe, actual dates will be set as the semester progresses***
+***Please note assignment dates are only to give you an idea of what assignments will cover and approximate time frame, actual dates will be set as the semester progresses***

 **Week 1 week of August 29**